coverclock/com-diag-obelisk/README.md

     source 0 - assert 1507391765.063823536, sequence: 71286 - clear  0.000000000, sequence: 0
     source 0 - assert 1507391766.063842614, sequence: 71287 - clear  0.000000000, sequence: 0
     source 0 - assert 1507391767.063818786, sequence: 71288 - clear  0.000000000, se

+Run wwvbtool using a serial port as the NMEA output device.
+The serial options are only applied if the NMEA output parameter is a character device.
+The device below is the Raspberry Pi console port.
+The port is configured below for 9600 baud, 8 data bits, 1 stop bit, and no parity (by not specifying -e or -o).

+    wwvbtool -d -O /dev/ttyAMA0 -B 9600 -8 -1 -n -p -r -s -u -N GP